The 12 Best Things to Do in Munich, Germany

 Its real name is ‘Umschreibung’, the German word for ‘circumscription’ or ‘periphrasis’.

-The endless staircase is located in a somewhat random spot in the courtyard of an office block, which happens to be the headquarters of KPMG Trust.
+The endless staircase is located in a somewhat random spot in the courtyard of an office block, which is the headquarters of KPMG Trust.

-It was completed in 2004 and is the work of Olafur Eliasson.
+It was completed in 2004 and is by Olafur Eliasson.

 If you’re a bit of a photographer or architecture geek, this is something you can’t miss.